BG3-RAW-Mods/bg3-RAW-addon/README.md

 - Warding Flare uses wisdom modifier (instead of unlimited uses)
 - Bardic Inspiration uses charisma modifier (instead of a set number)
 - Potions now use an action
-- Sorcerers gain two Metamagic options of your choice.
+- Sorcerers gain two Metamagic options of your choice at level 3.
 You gain another one at 10th.

 ### Custom Ruleset defaults